 - A stable school finance system without relying on ancillary local fundraising.

 - Transparency and accountability through Local Control and Accountability Plans.

 - Local school districts to have flexibility in decision-making and the allocating of funds, allowing sufficient reserves to support financial stability.

 - Improved school attendance through policies that reduce truancy and address chronic absenteeism.

-- Funding to ensure access for every student to a full curriculum under the California State Standards, including STEAM and physical education.
+- Access for every student to a full curriculum under the California State Standards, including STEAM and physical education.

 - Programs that promote student health and safety, including driving safety.

 - Expand and strengthen family engagement.